Being on the outside as a loved one goes through cancer can be extremely difficult. Perhaps even more so once the chemo is over.

 My husband and I decided that I needed professional help.
 The depression had begun to impact my ability to complete daily tasks, and I was not sleeping.

-Seeing a therapist who specialised in cancer survivors was the first step in my recovery.
-Therapy combined with medication helped me to begin my slow mental recovery.
+Seeing a therapist was the first step in my mental recovery.

 Re-connecting with my husband